From The Giant’s Campaign, a Novel

-Megaera pursued the werewolves with Zadrian, Dirk, and Arslan.
-They’d just left the now-quiescent pool of bubbling slime, and the chittering of the bats faded with every step.
+Leading the giant to the ophidiag had cost the party valuable time.
+The werewolves Alain and Lydia now had a hopeless lead following the vampire’s mist-form, but Zadrian, Megaera, Dirk, and Arslan pursued at a run all the same.
+They’d just left the now-quiescent pool of bubbling slime, and the chittering of the bats faded behind with every step.

 Megaera felt a weight of ominous dread pressing out her wind.
 She didn’t know the rules of this place, of its layers of predatory and scavenging life.
 A werewolf or a giant she could face with stoicism.
 The unknown distressed her.
 “What are those?” she asked.